mauricerenck/komments/README.md

 ### Receiving webmentions

-To receive webmentions you have to install the [tratschtante plugin](https://github.com/mauricerenck/tratschtante) and configure it.
-Tratschtante will handle all the webmentions and normalize their data.
+**To receive webmentions you have to install the [tratschtante plugin](https://github.com/mauricerenck/tratschtante) and configure it.** Tratschtante will handle all the webmentions and normalize their data.
 Currently only webmention.io is supported.
-After installing tratschtante, komment will automaticly by informed about new webmentions.
+After installing tratschtante, komment will automaticly be informed about new webmentions.

-Webmention support is enabled by default but won't work until you install tratschtante.
+**Webmention support is enabled by default but won't work until you install tratschtante.**

 ### Sending Webmentions